upgini/upgini/README.md

   - ModelTaskType.MULTICLASS
   - ModelTaskType.REGRESSION

-But for certain search datasets you can pass parameter to `FeaturesEnricher` with correct ML taks type:
+But for certain search datasets you can pass parameter to `FeaturesEnricher` with correct ML task type:
 ```python
 from upgini.features_enricher import FeaturesEnricher
 from upgini.metadata import SearchKey, ModelTaskType